 He has taught at Georgia State University (Atlanta, USA), the University of Reading (Reading, England), and at the Henley College (Henley-on-Thames, England).

-His publications include the book Wittgenstein and the Social Sciences: Action, Ideology, and Justice (Anthem Press, 2020) as well as articles such as 'Wittgenstein, Quasi-Fideism, and Scepticism' (Topoi, 2022), 'Theolologicophilological Investigations: Is Wittgenstein's Tractatus a Modernist Work' (Philosophical Investigations, 2021), ‘Was Wittgenstein a Liberal Philosopher?’
+His publications include the booksWittgenstein and the Social Sciences: Action, Ideology, and Justice (Anthem Press, 2020) and the edited collection Wittgenstein and the Cogntitive Science of Religion (Bloomsbury Academic, 2023) as well as articles such as 'Knowledge, Confidence, and Epistemic Injustice' (Symposion, 2024), 'Wittgenstein, Quasi-Fideism, and Scepticism' (Topoi, 2022), 'Theolologicophilological Investigations: Is Wittgenstein's Tractatus a Modernist Work' (Philosophical Investigations, 2021), ‘Was Wittgenstein a Liberal Philosopher?’
 (Teorema, 2017), and Eagleton’s Wittgenstein (Critique, 2015).

 Links: